days-hub/astroplanner/README.md

 # AstroPlanner
+Live demo: bortle.app — no signup required, click "Try the demo" for a seeded sandbox.

 AstroPlanner is an astronomy session planner and observing log web app.
 Pick an observing location, see which planets and deep-sky objects are actually visible